 If you want to learn about the power of group volume, read Why Have A Group Volume Requirement.

-A structure requirement is a measurement of a count of people in one’s downline who have met volume requirements and often structure requirements, too.
+A structure requirement is a measurement of a count of people in one’s downline who has met volume requirements and often structure requirements, too.
 A structure requirement may be a count of active personally enrolled representatives, active paid-as legs, or a combination of both.

 While volume is king, structure is queen.